kilowhat/kilowhat.net/flarum-extensions-audit.md

 **Known issue**: no login or logout are logged for Wordpress users using SSO.

 ### ClarkWinkelmann Author Change

-*Note:* Requires version 0.2.0 or greater of `clarkwinkelmann/flarum-ext-author-change`.

 - `discussion.create_date_changed` <span class="pro-badge">pro only</span>: When a discussion start date is changed
 - `discussion.user_changed` <span class="pro-badge">pro only</span>: When a discussion author is changed